-Childhood Abuse/Family of Origin Issues: For client’s who are impacted by the way they were raised by their parents or guardians and wish to break the cycle.
+Childhood Abuse/Family of Origin Issues: For client’s who are impacted by the way they were raised by their parents or guardians and wish to break behavioural patterns.
 This forms quite a substantial part of my individual as well as couple’s practice.
-For parents who feel they are mimicking patterns of parenting behaviour they didn’t like when they were young.
+For parents who feel they are modelling patterns of parenting behaviour they didn’t like when they were young.
 For anyone who believes they are deeply affected by their childhood.
-It is so important to be free of past abuse or dysfunction, to live your life as healthily as possible, to break the cycle and to live life on your terms.
+It is so important to be free of past abuse or dysfunction, to live your life as healthily as possible, to break what is often a multigenerational cycle and to live life on your terms.

 Separation: Separation is increasingly something that needs to be addressed, even if it is a temporary separation.
 Likewise, if you have been separated for a while and are thinking about reconciliation, it is important to deal with the root cause(s) that led to any separation in the first place.
 If you are looking at permanent separation and/or divorce, dealing with your concerns and those of your nuclear family are vitally important.
 Children are impacted by separation and divorce, but that can be minimised with the right approach and a definite resolution.

 Grief and loss: Grief, or grief and loss are part and parcel of loving someone, of having close and caring relationships and ties.
 Grief can be caused by the loss of someone you love, or because of the loss of something important, like a job or someone’s health.
 Counselling helps with the development of coping strategies at a difficult, and sometimes emotionally confusing, time.